boocockp/leaguetable/design/To Do.md

 - App as "worksheet" object
 - Input mechanism
 - Observing output changes
+- View controls like sort by name are inputs to a downstream view function
 - Teleprinter output when result(s) added
 - Persistence
 - Performance optimisation